-Gili is a visiting lecturer in History and Theory Studies at the School of Architecture.
-She is a PhD candidate at the AA, where she is also a first-year tutor.
-Her dissertation “Towards Jerusalem: The Architecture of Pilgrimage” explores the ritual of movement and the fabrication of sacred landscapes, using photography as a tool for architectural research and design.
+Gili Merin is a PhD candidate at the AA.
+Her research explores the ritual of movement and the fabrication of sacred landscapes, using photography as a tool for architectural research and design.

 Merin, G. (2017) ‘Odyssea Palestina: A Travelogue of Travelogues to the Holy Land in Modernity’,Thresholds No. 46: Scatter.
 Cambridge: The MIT Press